isc-projects/stork/CONTRIBUTING.md

 ## Running Unit-Tests

-One of the ground rules in Stork development is that every piece of code has to be tested.
-Stork is still early in its development, but we want to get to the position that [Kea](https://gitlab.isc.org/isc-projects/kea) is in now (with tons of unit and system tests run on many platforms automatically).
-We hope to have an extensive set of unit-tests for every non-trivial function or method.
-Even if you are fixing something small, like a single line, you are encouraged to write unit-tests for that change.
-That is even more true for new code: if you write a new function, method, or class, you definitely should write unit-tests for it.
+One of the ground rules in Stork development is that every piece of code has to be properly tested.
+Stork unit-tests cover all non-trivial functions and methods.
+Even if you are fixing something small, like a single line of code, you should write unit-tests verifying the correctness of your change.
+This is also very important for any new code.
+If you write a new function, method, or class, you definitely must write unit-tests for it.
+There are two kinds of unit-tests in Stork: backend tests (written in Golang) and UI unit-tests (written in Typescript).
+Depending on the scope of your changes, you will have to write the backend unit-tests, UI unit-tests or both.

 To ensure that everything is tested, ISC uses a development method called [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development).
 In TDD, a feature is developed